Top 20 Jobs of the future: How to prepare for the AI revolution

 Skills needed:

-• Various soft skills
+• Various soft skills, like emotional intelligence

 • Technical expertise in their subject of choice (marketing, management, programming, etc.)